 Central Park Mansfield

 Just down the road from Carrousel Antiques in downtown Mansfield is Central Park, where you’ll find the park bench where Brooks sat to feed the birds.
 The site of the original bench is where the covered gazebo now stands.
 You’ll find a replica bench just a few feet away.
-The park also has playgrounds, gardens, and several monuments and a fountain worth viewing.
-So stop to take your photo on the bench and then make sure you spend a few minutes viewing the monuments on site before continuing on along the Shawshank Trail.
+The park also has playgrounds, gardens, several monuments, and a fountain worth viewing.
+So stop to take your photo on the bench and then make sure you spend a few minutes viewing the monuments on-site before continuing on along the Shawshank Trail.

 Snyder Road & Hagerman Road

 As Red follows his compass to find Andy’s treasure, he hitchhikes out of town and is let out at the “Road to Buxton,” which is actually the intersection of Snyder Road and Hagerman Road in Butler, Ohio.
 The location sits among many farm fields, so there isn’t a “destination” per se at this stop, but it makes for a good photo opp of your journey along the Shawshank Trail plus the town of Butler is a picturesque Midwest town just 20 minutes from Mansfield and less to Mohican State Park which offers a great view from the overlook, miles of hiking trails and a picnic area along the river.

 Just a mile from the “Road to Buxton” scene, another filming location along Hagerman Road is where it meets Route 95.
 In the movie, this serves as the spot where Red’s bus leaves for Fort Hancock, Texas.
 As the road rises up a small hill, you’ll see the big red barn that Red’s bus passes by as it leaves town.
 You’re still out in the country at this point, but it’s a beautiful country to drive through!